Planning Seasonal Travel? Tips for Pet Care While on Holiday

 With more hotels and airlines allowing pets to travel with you, many pet parents opt to take their pets with them on holiday.

 Taking your pet with you allows you to celebrate the holidays with your favorite furry pal and keep a close eye on them.
 On the other hand, flying can be very stressful for pets.
-Many airlines won’t allow certain pets like brachycephalic dog breeds (English Bulldogs, Boston Terriers, Boxers, etc.) onboard due to their heightened health risk while flying.
-(2)
+Many airlines won’t allow you to fly with certain pets like brachycephalic dog breeds (English Bulldogs, Boston Terriers, Boxers, etc.) onboard due to their heightened health risk while flying.

 We wish you all safe, healthy, and mindful travel.